Summit Bridge Smethwick

 What can I expect when visiting Summit Bridge?

 This attraction is best enjoyed as part of the Galton Valley Trail.

 There isn’t much detail walking over the top of the bridge and the view is not as spectacular as the neighbouring Galton Bridge.
 For the best view, head down the steps next to the southern end to the BCN Old Main line below.

 Turn left, walk under the Summit Rail Bridge (completed in 1869), stop a bit further on and turn around.
 The view towards the north-west face of Summit Bridge through the neighbouring railway bridge reveals a delightful trio of arches representing the Georgian, Victorian and Post-war eras.

-Summit Bridge crosses the BCN Old Main Line canal, which can be quite muddy during the colder months, so a pair of suitable walking boots are highly recommended.
+Summit Bridge crosses the Birmingham Old Main Line canal, which can be quite muddy during the colder months, so a pair of suitable walking boots are highly recommended.

 Summit Bridge will take around 10 minutes if you are planning to enjoy the view through the rail bridge.

 How do I get to Summit Bridge?

 Smethwick Galton Bridge railway station is a 5-minute walk from Summit Bridge.